mikestefanello/pagoda/README.md

 Built on a solid [foundation](#foundation) of well-established frameworks and modules, _Pagoda_ aims to be a starting point for any web application with the benefit over a mega-framework in that you have full control over all of the code, the ability to easily swap any frameworks or modules in or out, no strict patterns or interfaces to follow, and no fear of lock-in.

 While separate JavaScript frontends have surged in popularity, many prefer the reliability, simplicity and speed of a full-stack approach with server-side rendered HTML.
 Even the popular JS frameworks all have SSR options.
-This project aims to highlight that (todo)

-### Motivation

-It started with [this post](https://news.ycombinator.com/item?id=29311761) on _Hacker News_, asking the community what the _simplest stack to build web apps in 2021_ is.
-After leaving PHP for Go over a year ago, I didn't have an answer for what I would use if I were to start building a web app tomorrow.
-If I was still using PHP, _Laravel_ would most likely be the easy answer, but there's nothing quite like that available for Go, especially in terms of adoption and maturity.
-For good reasons, the community also seems mostly opposed to mega-frameworks.

-todo
+This project aims to highlight that _Go_ templates can be powerful and easy to work with, and interesting [frontend](#frontend) libraries can provide the same modern functionality and behavior without having to write any JS at all.

 ### Foundation